The-Known-Galaxy/archives/sith/persons_of_interest/nomi_sunrider/nomi_sunrider.md

 She played the speech and sang ballads about the ancient Jedi.
 In 22 ABY, Tionne and Master Ikrit discover an antique ship on Vjun, named the Sunrider after Nomi Sunrider, symbolizing Ikrit's decision to give up his lightsaber.

 # Personality and traits

 Nomi, experienced love throughout her whole life.
-Firstly, falling in love with a fellow Jedi, Andur Sunrider and with whom she’ll eventually get married.
+Firstly, falling in love with a fellow Jedi, Andur Sunrider and with whom sheâ€™ll eventually get married.
 Their love brought to the world a beautiful daughter named Vima.
 After the loss of his husband and grief that lasted various years, she met another young Jedi, however as fate would have it, he fell to the Dark side and the two men who Nomi had loved had abandoned her.
-Her love wasn´t just for men as her daughter was Nomi’s most precious gift.
+Her love wasnÂ´t just for men as her daughter was Nomiâ€™s most precious gift.
 Nomi had protected her daughter even during the Sith War but when Vima got into her teenage years she decided to seek training from the man who brought happiness to her mother when sadness was all she could see.
 Qel-Droma trained her even after Sunrider had gone to see if she was safe and indeed she was.
 They both bonded like father and daughter and eventually Vima left to go to her mother's side once again.
-During Qel-Droma’s path to redemption he was killed and they both felt it, leaving the two women of his life in grief and pain.
+During Qel-Dromaâ€™s path to redemption he was killed and they both felt it, leaving the two women of his life in grief and pain.

 # Powers and abilities

-Nomi’s potential as a Force sensitive was clear from a very young age however the Jedi Order didn't pick her for unknown reasons and it wasn't until her husband insisted that she started her training as a Jedi.
+Nomiâ€™s potential as a Force sensitive was clear from a very young age however the Jedi Order didn't pick her for unknown reasons and it wasn't until her husband insisted that she started her training as a Jedi.
-Her connection, under Master Thon’s tutelage, deepened to the point in which she could make her enemies kill themselves, by using the very rare and acquiring the extremely difficult achievement of mastering the art of battle meditation.
+Her connection, under Master Thonâ€™s tutelage, deepened to the point in which she could make her enemies kill themselves, by using the very rare and acquiring the extremely difficult achievement of mastering the art of battle meditation.
 She was also capable of disabling Sith spells and illusions, using Force deflection and using Tutaminis.
 Later, after changing of Master, under Master Urr tutelage,  she learned the rare ability of combating a Sith use of the Force by  essentially cutting them off from the Force targeting the users midi-chlorians and she did it with only a single session of training.
 But perhaps her most unique and powerful ability was that of conjuring pure raw light out of her own warmth for those she cared about.
-At the start her usage of the lightsaber was pretty poor but after her Husband’s death her skills with it just kept getting better.
+At the start her usage of the lightsaber was pretty poor but after her Husbandâ€™s death her skills with it just kept getting better.
 She improved so much that at a certain point she was considered to be a master at all forms.
 Nevertheless, she always expressed her preference using the Force over a lightsaber in a fight against a Sith.